Binders full of women: MassGAP response

 Romney's statement that he was the one who initiated the recruitment of so many women was challenged by MassGAP, a coalition of women's groups affiliated with the Massachusetts Women's Political Caucus.
-The coalition issued a statement saying that they had approached both Romney and his opponent's campaigns prior to the election to ask for a commitment to appoint more women to address underrepresented women in Massachusetts' government.
+The coalition issued a statement saying that they had approached the campaigns of both Romney and his opponent prior to the election to ask for a commitment to appoint more women to the Massachusetts government.
 The group compiled the names of female applicants and offered them to both Romney and his Democratic opponent Shannon O'Brien before the election.

 Legacy

 On February 25, 2013, the game show Jeopardy! referenced the meme with a category titled "A Binder Full of Women".
 The clues were about famous or powerful women.

 In 2017, a former Romney aide recovered the binders Romney was referring to and gave them to The Boston Globe.
+The two three-ring binders weighed 15 pounds, 6 ounces, and contained almost 200 résumés and cover letters.

-Also in 2017, Charles C. W. Cooke of National Review criticized media coverage of the scandal, saying that "I am yet to hear an explanation of what was wrong with Romney’s line that isn’t wholly incoherent."
+Also in 2017, Charles C. W. Cooke of National Review criticized media coverage of the scandal, saying that "I am yet to hear an explanation of what was wrong with Romney's line that isn't wholly incoherent."

-On June 5, 2019, the phrase “binders full of women” was used in the television show The Handmaid’s Tale.
-In Season 3, Episode 3 of the Hulu series, Commander Joseph Lawrence says: “Binders full of women.”
-Considering the show’s dystopian genre and premise (in which The United States is largely overtaken and replaced with Gilead, a patriarchal authoritarian regime), the inclusion of this phrase in the fictional show’s script is a satirical nod to the real-life phrase used by Romney.
+On June 5, 2019, the phrase "binders full of women" was spoken in Season 3, Episode 3 of the television show The Handmaid's Tale by the character Commander Lawrence, a commander in a totalitarian patriarchal theocracy.